So You Want To Be a Midwife

 Currently, there are no birth centers are open in the state.

 As mentioned, Arkansas will now allow CNMs full practice authority, and CNMs will hopefully become more widely utilized by hospitals.
-It also seems the door has been opened for them to attend home births in the future--a transfer agreement with a hospital will be required.
-(I'll be watching to see how that will pan out.)
+It a CNM wants to attend home births, a transfer agreement with a hospital will be required.

 Arkansas requires a license for DEMs to practice midwifery and requires the CPM credential to obtain licensure.